mohammedEbdah/NCSC_Project/Readme.txt

+NCSC project, build a vulnerable server and website, perform penetration testing, write a report on findings, and use Splunk for incident response and monitoring based on identified vulnerabilities.

 Apache Directory
 Path: project/apache
 Description: This directory contains a custom-installed version of the Apache HTTP Server.
 The installation for server testing